Whitefield College of the Bible

-Whitefield College of the Bible is an independent theological college located in Northern Ireland.
+Whitefield College of the Bible is an independent theological college located in Banbridge, County Down, Northern Ireland.
 It is operated by the Free Presbyterian Church of Ulster.
 The college currently holds lectures in Martyrs Memorial Free Presbyterian Church in Belfast.
-The college has no association with any governmental education system due to its fundamentalist approach and receives no state funding or support.
+The college has no association with any governmental education system and holds independent status.

 About the college

-The college was named after the 18th century Evangelist, George Whitefield.
-A portrait by Samuel McCausland was commissioned for the opening.
+The college was named after the 18th century Christian Evangelist, George Whitefield.
+A portrait of George Whitefield by Samuel McCausland was commissioned for the opening.

-The college was formally opened on 3 October 1981 by Bob Jones, chancellor of Bob Jones University, South Carolina, USA, after receiving the key from the president of the college Ian Paisley.
+The college was formally opened on 3 October 1981 by Bob Jones, chancellor of Bob Jones University, South Carolina, United States, after receiving the key from the president of the college Reverend Ian Paisley.